 Ongoing writing effort

-Among other projects, I write the Small Business of the Month award articles for our Chamber of Commerce.
+I write the Small Business of the Month award articles for our chamber of commerce.
 Although some of the formatting is different from my submission, here is April 2018.

 Once upon a time, Alisha Kuckartz dreamed of creating magic for young people, just as dozens of trips to Disney properties had been magical for her.